 Homework.
-There will be homework assignments due approximately twice a week (sometimes more, sometimes less).
-These assignments will usually be in the form of writing a Python program to complete a particular task.
-Some assignments will be solo assignments, meaning you can discuss the project with others, but you are responsible for writing the code on your own.
+Homework assignments will be a mix of coding, analysis, and paper-and-pencil exercises.
+Some assignments will be solo assignments, meaning you can discuss the project with others, but you are responsible for writing your own work.
 Other assignments will be pair programming assignments.
 For these, I will assign partners.
 You will switch partners several times throughout the term.
 I strongly encourage you to start on homeworks early.
 Typically, assignments are due at 22:00.
 See below for more detailed policy regarding homework.